ThePatShea/media-aggregator-for-university-clubs/README.md

 ---

-<b>Technologies utilized:</b>
+####Technologies utilized
-PHP/SQL back end
+- PHP/SQL back end
-Some Javascript and a few front-end libraries
+- Some Javascript and a few front-end libraries
-Facebook API for aggregating photos/events and for users to log in to the site to post new content YouTube API for aggregating videos
+- Facebook API for aggregating photos/events and for users to log in to the site to post new content
+- YouTube API for aggregating videos
-Custom-built PHP web scrapers to aggregate news articles and events from non-Facebook sources
+- Custom-built PHP web scrapers to aggregate news articles and events from non-Facebook sources

 <b>Resources/timeline:</b> I built this product single-handedly in 6 months.